mauricelam/hashbang/README.md

 Installation
 ------------

-Hashbang can be simply installed from pip
+Hashbang can be installed from pip

 ```sh
 python3 -m pip install hashbang[completion]
 ```

 This will also include [argcomplete](https://github.com/kislyuk/argcomplete) which powers the autocomplete for hashbang.
-The completion feature is optional, however, so you can omit it using `pip install hashbang`.
+The completion feature is optional; if you would like to exclude it, install using `pip install hashbang`.

 Examples
 --------